 It would seem that lucid dreaming can indeed help to make you smarter, and it can do it in multiple ways.

-From developing the ability to be more insightful and a better problem solver, to boosting your creativity and giving you the ability to make successful life choices, it would appear that lucid dreaming can make you smarter.
+It would appear that lucid dreaming can make you smarter allowing you to develop the ability to be more insightful and a better problem solver, while boosting your creativity and giving you the ability to make successful life choices.